 - The source of the bias incident

-- Psychology Chair
+- Submit a report to the Psychology Chair

 - A member of Psychology's Diversity Advocacy Team, who will collaborate with them, or work on their behalf, to communicate the biased incident to the Psychology Chair.
 Reporters can direct reports to the specific member of the team with whom they feel most comfortable.